 The instruments feature internal lithium-ion batteries, low power operation, an internal pump with closed loop flow control, satellite time synchronization, onboard accelerometer, GPS, temperature, relative humidity, altimeter / pressure sensors, and years of data storage.

-Wireless communication interfaces are under development to provide future network or mobile smart device integration.
-The USB data connection provides communication with the new cross-platform microAeth® Manager software available on macOS® and Windows®.
+WiFi communication was released with MA Series firmware version 1.12 with data management through the AethLabs Dashboard.
+The USB data connection on MA Series devices provides communication with the cross-platform microAeth® Manager software available on macOS® and Windows®.
 A dedicated serial data port is provided for streaming data to data loggers or direct integration with other microcontroller host systems.